downfromthetrees/the_magic_eye/README.md

     * The bot will accept the invite, and build a database for your subreddit from all the posts sub it can access.
     * Once it's done it will send you a modmail to let you know it has begun monitoring new posts made to your subreddit.
 This will take roughly an hour.
     * A settings page will be created by the bot in your wiki at: http://www.reddit.com/r/YOUR_SUB_NAME/wiki/magic_eye

-By default Magic Eye will:

-* Remove reposts
-* Remove blacklisted images and repeat the removal reason to the user (see [Removing blacklisted images](#remove-blacklisted-images))
-* Remove broken image links

 See the [settings documentation](#settings) for enabling more features and tweaking the settings.